-The self-designed business administration minor is available for students who have specialized needs and interests based on prior business education, work experience or unique career goals.
-Students wishing to pursue the self-designed business administration minor must prepare a typed statement indicating (a) the courses to be included in the minor (minimum of 21 credit hours earned from successfully completing seven courses selected from the following: ACC 201, ACC 202, BUS 280 or higher BUS courses) and (b) the rationale supporting the overall design of the minor.
-The proposed self-designed business administration minor must be approved first by a member of the business administration faculty teaching in the area of the student's interest and second by the chairperson of the Department of Business Administration.
+The minor is available for students who have specialized needs and interests based on prior business education, work experience or unique career goals.
+Students wishing to pursue the minor must prepare a typed statement indicating (a) the courses to be included in the minor (minimum of 21 credit hours earned from successfully completing seven courses selected from the following: ACC 201, ACC 202, BUS 280 or higher BUS courses) and (b) the rationale supporting the overall design of the minor.
+The proposed minor must be approved first by a member of the business administration faculty teaching in the area of the student's interest and second by the chairperson of the Department of Business Administration.
 A minimum overall grade point average of 2.00 in minor area courses is required to complete successfully the self-designed minor in business administration.

-Bachelor of Science in Economics Business Orientation
+Bachelor of Science in Economics

+Business Orientation